jsarnowski96/pysql-console/README.md

 ```

 # Command wizard:
-Commands allowing adding the parameters treats them as optional - in case of not providing any of the specified parameters or just a part of them, for example `connect localhost`, `connect` command has implemented internal user prompt for providing the missing data required for establishing a successfull connection.
+Commands allowing user to provide the additional parameters treats them only as optional - in case of not providing any of the specified parameters or just a part of them, for example `connect localhost`, `connect` command has implemented internal user prompt for providing the missing data required for establishing a successfull connection.

 # To do:
 - implementation of commands' functionalities: